 61. Power cuts are awesome

 Some developing countries regularly experience power cuts.
-This is unquestionably a shitty thing for the people who live there and whose lives are being distrupted, but it’s not too bad a situation if you’re a traveller.
-Candles get lit, people huddle up, and they’ll tell each other stories.
+This is unquestionably a shitty thing for the people who live there and whose lives are distrupted, but it’s not too bad a situation if you’re a traveller.
+Candles are lit, people huddle up, and they’ll tell each other stories.
 If you’re lucky, someone has a guitar.

 62. Going solo?
 You will never be alone